ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 # OSIsoft Adapter for OPC UA principles of operation

-This adapter's operations focus on data collection and streams creation.
+This adapter's operations focus on data collection and stream creation.

 ## Adapter configuration

-For the OPC UA adapter to start data collection, you need to configure the adapter by defining the following:
+For the OPC UA adapter to start data collection, configure the following:

 - Data source: Provide the data source from which the adapter should collect data.
 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.